inbn/component-gallery/src/content/button.md

 <a href="#">I'm a button, click me</a>
 ```

 On its own, clicking on this link would simply append a '#' to the current URL.
-Using jQuery (because these examples almost always use jQuery), an event listener is attached to the element to prevent the default behaviour and trigger an action:
+You could attach an event listener to the element to prevent the default behaviour and trigger an action (this example uses jQuery):

 ```javascript
 $('a').click(function(e) {